herrbacco/MothersJournal/README.md

 ## Advanced Features
 -Able to use document classification techniques to automatically tag journal entries with a topical tag.
--Based on the frequency of topical tagging done, adjust topical quota functions to match natural 'average' progression.
+-Based on the frequency of topical tagging done, adjust topical quota functions to match natural progression of topical journaling.

 ## Grand Ideas
 Automatic, asks you questions on the fly, when you're known to have downtime/not doing anything anyway.
 Notices topical developmental steps as they happen, doesn't miss any of them, prompts user for a comment.
 Records everything.
 Categorizes everything.
 Makes qualitative judgements on photo/video/audio data.
 Makes a highlight reel, can be custom delivered any length, any sentiment, any developmental achievement.